-Measures Possible use - analysis leading to action Attrition - cost of Support business case for taking steps to reduce attrition Absenteeism/sickness rates Identify problems and need for more effective attendance management policies Average number of vacancies as a percent- age of total workforce Identify potential shortfall problem areas Total pay roll costs (pay and benefits) Provide data for productivity analysis Compa-ratio - actual rates of pay as a percentage of policy rates Enable control to be exercised over management of pay structure Percentage of employees in different categories of contingent pay or payment-by- result schemes Demonstrate the extent to which the organization believes that pay should be related to contribution Total pay review increases for different categories of employees as a percentage of pay Compare actual with budgeted payroll increase costs Benchmark pay increases Average bonuses or contingent pay awards as a % of base pay for different categories of managers and employees Analyse cost of contingent pay Compare actual and budgeted increases Benchmark increases Outcome of equal pay reviews Reveal pay gap between male and female employees Personal development plans completed as a percentage of employees Indicate level of learning and development activity Training hours per employee Indicate actual amount of training activity (note that this does not reveal the quality of training achieved or its impact) Percentage of managers taking part in formal management development programmes Indicate level of learning and development activity Internal promotion rate (% of promotions filled from within) Indicate extent to which talent management programmes are successful Succession planning coverage (% of managerial jobs for which successors have been identified) Indicate extent to which talent management programmes are successful Percentage of employees taking part in formal performance reviews Indicate level of performance management activity

-Measures Possible use - analysis leading to action Distribution of performance ratings by category of staff and department Indicate inconsistencies, questionable distributions and trends in assessments Accident severity and frequency rates Assess health and safety programmes Cost savings/revenue increases resulting from employee suggestion schemes Measure the value created by employees
+Measures Possible use - analysis leading to action Compa-ratio - actual rates of pay as a percentage of policy rates Enable control to be exercised over management of pay structure.
+Percentage of employees in different categories of contingent pay or payment-by-result schemes Demonstrate the extent to which the organization believes that pay should be related to contribution.
+Total pay review increases for different categories of employees as a percentage of pay Compare actual with budgeted payroll increase costs.Benchmark pay increases.
+Average bonuses or contingent pay awards as a percentage of base pay for different categories of managers and employees Analyse cost of contingent pay.
+Compare actual and budgeted increases.
+Benchmark increases.
+Outcome of equal pay reviews • Reveal pay gap between male and female employees.
+Personal development plans completed as a percentage of employees Indicate level of learning and development activity.
+Training hours per employee Indicate actual amount of training activity (note that this does not reveal the quality of training achieved or its impact).
+Percentage of managers taking part in formal management development programmes Indicate level of learning and development activity.
+Internal promotion rate (percentage of promotions filled from within) • Indicate extent to which talent management programmes are successful.
+Succession planning coverage (percentage of managerial jobs for which successors have been identified) Indicate extent to which talent management programmes are successful.
+Percentage of employees taking part in formal performance reviews Indicate level of performance management activity.
+Distribution of performance ratings by category of staff and department • Indicate inconsistencies, questionable distributions and trends in assessments.
+Accident severity and frequency rates Assess health and safety programmes.
+Cost savings/revenue increases resulting from employee suggestion schemes Measure the value created by employees.